 4. When should I talk to them and who should I contact first?

-While it is best to liaise first with the class teacher of your child, our SENCO's are also available to make an appointment with to discuss concerns about particular learning needs or disabilities.
+While it is best to liaise first with the class teacher of your child, our SENCDO is also available to make an appointment with to discuss concerns about particular learning needs or disabilities.

 The class teacher is responsible for: